 - Phi Kappa Phi membership is not required.

 - Students graduating in May, 2015, are not eligible.

 The USC chapter office must receive completed applications no later than 5:00 p.m. on Wednesday, March 25, 2015.

 To download general instructions and an application, click here.

 This year the 2015 USC commencement season kicks off, as it does every year, with the annual PKP initiation ceremony to be held Wednesday afternoon, May 13, at Bing Theater on the university park campus.

 At this event we honor outstanding USC undergraduates and graduate students, and initiate those faculty and staff colleagues who are newly elected to membership.
 Our speaker this year is Michael Quick, Interim Provost and Vice President of Academic Affairs.
-A reception will immediately follow in Queens Courtyard.

 Click here to view last year's event program.